cotodevel/toolchaingenericds-multiboot/README.md

 TGDS homebrew loader.
 Loads NTR/TWL binaries from within a menu.
 Simply DLDI patch ToolchainGenericDS-multiboot.nds, if the loader used to boot this app does not perform auto-DLDI patching.
 TGDS-MB TWL does not require any DLDI patch because it uses the internal SD instead.
+----Don't forget to copy toolchaingenericds-multiboot-config.txt to SD root path or TGDS-multiboot won't boot!!----

 ############################################### HOW TO USE TGDS-MULTIBOOT IN TGDS PROJECTS ###############################################
 1) 1a) There's a standalone NDS Binary of TGDS-multiboot (ToolchainGenericDS-multiboot.nds/ToolchainGenericDS-multiboot.srl) for launching homebrew.